With an Introduction by Sara Tilley.

 “Shannon Bramer’s writing makes my heart ache and my sides split with laughter.
 Her characters are so earnest and peculiar and through their endearing absurdity we see a very real, very private part of ourselves.” —Claren Grosz, Pencil Kit Productions

 “Bramer’s work is littered with subtexts…fossils to unearth; the optics of beauty, sex work, mental health, and mothering are all here.” —Lyndsay Kirkham, Writer/Teacher/Activist

 Shannon Bramer was born in Hamilton, Ontario, and now lives in Toronto.
 She is a playwright and poet who writes books for human beings of all ages.
 She is the author of suitcases and other poems (winner, Hamilton and Region Best Book Award), scarf, The Refrigerator Memory, Precious Energy, and Climbing Shadows: Poems for Children, illustrated by Cindy Derby.
 Shannon also conducts poetry workshops in schools and is the editor of Think City: The Poems of Gracefield Public School.
 Her plays (Monarita, The Collectors, and The Hungriest Woman in the World) have appeared in juried festivals across the country, among them: New Ideas (Toronto), the Women’s Work Festival (St. John’s), and Sarasvàti FemFest (Winnipeg).
-Shannon’s plays have all been developed in St. John’s, Newfoundland, thanks to the Women’s Work Festival, where she has returned with a new script-in-progress five times since 2009.
+Shannon’s plays have all been developed in St. John’s, Newfoundland, thanks to the Women’s Work Festival, where she has returned with a new script-in-progress four times since 2009.